J. R. Tolver

-Gregory D. Tolver Jr. (born January 13, 1980) is a 6"1' 205 lbs. wide receiver for the Los Angeles Avengers in the Arena Football League (AFL).
-He was born on January 13, 1980, in Long Beach, California, to Gregory Tolver Sr. and Brenda Tolver.
-Tolver attended Mira Mesa Senior High School where he began his football career.
+Gregory D. Tolver Jr. (born January 13, 1980) is an American former professional football player who was a wide receiver in the National Football League (NFL), Canadian Football League (CFL), and Arena Football League (AFL).
+He played college football for the San Diego State Aztecs.

 Playing career

 High school

 He was a two-year starter and a three-year letterman as the quarterback of the Mira Mesa Marauders.
-During his senior year, he was selected to the All-Academic team and he was also named the most valuable player for the Marauders.
-He passed for 1,880 yards and 15 touchdown along with 1,004 yards and 5 touchdowns in his last year.
-Tolver accounted for 410 yards alone (278 yards passing and 132 yards rushing).
+During his senior year, he was selected to the All-Academic team and he was also named the Most Valuable Player for the Marauders.
+He passed for 1,880 yards and 15 touchdowns along with 1,004 yards and 5 touchdowns in his last year.
 Although Tolver's main focus was football, he was also a two-year letterman on the Mira Mesa men's basketball team.

 College career

-Tolver attended college at San Diego State University where he would earn a degree in business.
+Tolver attended college at San Diego State University, where he would earn a degree in business.
 Tolver finished his collegiate career for the San Diego State Aztecs with a total of 262 receptions for 3,572 yards and 17 touchdowns.

-During his senior year with the Aztecs, he accumulated 128 catches for 1,785 yards and 13 touchdowns, which made him a unanimous choice to be on the All-Mountain West Conference First-team.
+During his senior year with the Aztecs, he accumulated 128 catches for 1,785 yards and 13 touchdowns, which made him a unanimous choice to be on the All-Mountain West Conference First Team.
 He was also placed on a couple of All-American teams after leading the entire nation in receiving yards per game with 137 yards per contest (13.9 yards per reception).
-He also finished second in the nation in catches per game averaging close to 9 receptions per game.
-By scoring 86 points as a senior, Tolver led the San Diego State Aztecs in scoring and was honored by the Mountain West Conference as the Player of the Week three time including after a 12-reception, 296-yard game versus the Arizona State Sun Devils.
+He also finished second in the nation in catches per game, averaging close to 9 receptions per game.
+By scoring 86 points as a senior, Tolver led SDSU in scoring and was honored by the Mountain West Conference as the Player of the Week three times, including after a 12-reception, 296-yard game versus the Arizona State Sun Devils.
 During his junior season, he was the Aztecs' leading receiver with 63 receptions for 878 yards and 2 touchdowns.
 He became a starter as a redshirt sophomore followed by a 62-catch, 808-yard season.